ntut-Tu/timescaledb-cnpg/README.md

 A custom CloudNativePG (CNPG) image based on PostgreSQL 18 (`bookworm`), pre-configured with TimescaleDB and other essential extensions for time-series, geospatial, and vector workloads.

-The release builds will be based on `releases` branch.
+The release packages will be based on `releases` branch.

 ## Included Extensions